 For the last 7 years Art House Dallas has been A Light in the City - a beacon for Artists and Creatives of all kinds to gather, connect and create.

 Beyond what we traditionally think of as art, we believe that EVERYONE is an artist.
 Our lives are a canvas and we are all responsible for cultivating creativity for the common good of our community.
 We believe strong cultures are built when people live creatively.
-Your donation to Art House Dallas ensures we can continue to encourage and equip everyone to live imaginative lives!
+Your donation to Art House Dallas ensures we can continue to encourage and equip everyone to live imaginative lives.
+Thank You!

 Art House Dallas and the Bible & Beer Consortium are honored to welcome Nancy Pearcey (HBU) to the Museum of Biblical Art (Dallas).
 Nancy will lecture on 'Art as an Apologetic' followed by Q&A.